danadigun/foko/README.md

 1. Authentication - users are authenticated via email and password.
 2. Two authenticated users can chat but connections are limited to just two persons
 3. Users can chat in a group chat but connections are limited to just 10

+## How to use

+1. Open two terminal windows
+2. CD.. into 'server' and run 'node server' or 'nodemon server'
+3. CD.. into 'client' and run 'ng serve -o'
+4. Create an account and start chatting.